 “The caveat – of course – is that if lifts and runs are closed, they will be shut due to very dangerous conditions; so nobody should even think about entering a closed run.
 You should consider a closed run to be as dangerous as skiing off-piste at the moment.”

-He adds that skiers should follow the advice of local authorities as conditions and forecasts vary wildly across the Alps: “The situation will be evolving as more snow arrives this week, so it’s important to avoid blanket advice that’s either wrong or dangerous; take local advice.”
+He adds that skiers should follow the advice of local authorities as conditions and forecasts vary wildly across the Alps: “It’s important to avoid blanket advice that’s either wrong or dangerous; take local advice.”

 Can I ski off-piste?